-We have 4 varieties of gyoza for you to try, Chicken & Vegetable, Hoisin Duck, Pork and Vegetable.
+We have three varieties of gyoza for you to try, Chicken & Vegetable, Pork and Vegetable.
 Each pack contains 30 dumplings.
 We have a short video on how to cook the gyoza with a recipe for a simple dipping sauce.
-The sharp tang of our Pockeredge Pantry Pickled Radishes served along side are a really great addition.
+The sharp tang of pickled kimchi served alongside would be a really great addition.

 Serves 6 (5pcs per person)